Table of contents:

 Consider updating to a supported version (2.5.x) to receive the security update.

-From a user perspective, making sure your anti-spyware and antivirus software is up-to-date may be the only way to protect yourself from potentially malicious downloads if you stumble upon infected site.
+From a user perspective, making sure your antivirus software is up-to-date may be the only way to protect yourself from potentially malicious downloads if you stumble upon infected site.
 Even this is not a guarantee as some malware, like the Citadel Trojan, are notoriously good at circumventing antivirus detection software.

 Email Collection Tools on Craigslist